cyclus/cyclus.github.com/source/basics/introduction.rst

 Each of these philosophies can hinder the simulation of some classes of interesting problems due to complexity limits.
-In most cases this complexity constrains first the usability of the tool followed by its extendability due to increasingly convoluted dependencies.
+In most cases this complexity constrains first the usability of the tool followed by its extensibility due to increasingly convoluted dependencies.
 The final victim is performance, as the ability to quickly solve simple problems is lost to the desire to solve more complex ones.

 In addition to these technical challenges there is also an institutional one.
 A combination of closed development platforms and processes has made it